cheisentrout/clare-project-2/README.md

 ### Day 3

 - Today I am going to attempt to set up authentication and users!
 I want to make it so that a user can be either a parent or a teacher, and the site permissions change based on which they are.
 Obviously, no information about the kids should be visible unless a user has an account and is signed in.
+- Biggest roadblock today so far has been adding a SECRET to my .env file, then not realizing I needed to add it as a config var in Heroku.
+That is working now.
+- I'm fiddling with my static js functions to hide/display elements based on selected buttons.
+I'm having trouble figuring out how to hide one area when the other button is clicked, without having to toggle the selected button itself.
+Maybe try a "selected" class...?

 ### Day 4